Dubai Camels - In Pictures

 A few years ago camels were raced with child jockeys who were often brought in from Pakistan after being sold by their families to racing stables.
 This was a very controversial practice as the children were often very young and did not get much schooling and was outlawed around 5 years ago at which point robots were used on the camels instead of human jockeys.

-I went to the Dubai Camel Racing track at Nad al Sheba in 2005 with a friend of mine to try and check out the camel racing.
+I went to the Dubai Camel Racing track at Nad al Sheba in 2005 with a friend of mine to try to check out the camel racing.
 However, when we got there the guys racing the camels were not happy to see us and threatened us with the police if we did not leave.
 At the time we thought it might be because we were women and we were treading on the toes of the local guys who thought this was for them and them only.
 I had my camera and was taking a few pictures when we got there.

 Being a bit concerned, my friend and I left rather quickly and it was only later that we realised that they wanted us to leave more than likely because this was in the days when camel racing did involve the child jockeys.
 Below is the only picture I got of the camels and jockeys getting ready to race.
 I think maybe the guys thought we were journalists or something and were going to expose them but as it was we didn't know what we had got in to.
 I have blanked out a few of the faces just in case...